pyrk/pyrk/README.md

 ## Documentation

-The documentation for this software package can be found at [pyrk.github.io](pyrk.github.io).
+The documentation for pyrk can be found at [pyrk.github.io](pyrk.github.io).
 Additionally, the entire contents of that website can be built from the doc directory in the source code using the following steps